bazel-contrib/rules_nodejs/README.md

 The `jasmine_node_test` rule allows you to write a test that executes in NodeJS.

+`rollup_bundle` runs the Rollup and Uglify toolchain to produce a single JavaScript bundle.

+`npm_package` packages up a library to publish to npm.

 ### Running a program from npm

 If you have installed the [rollup] package, you could write this rule: